jessesquires/delete-uber/README.md

 If you are a tech worker, you can use this to determine if you want to work at this company.
 If you are contacted by a recruiter, refer them here to explain why you are not interested in working for Uber.

-## Sexism, sexual harassment, 'bro' culture
+## Sexism, sexual harassment, toxic culture

 ### [Reflecting On One Very, Very Strange Year At Uber](https://www.susanjfowler.com/blog/2017/2/19/reflecting-on-one-very-strange-year-at-uber)